 What happens to EEA employees after Brexit?

-If there is no deal then EEA and Swiss employees will have until 31 December 2020 to apply for the EU Settlement Scheme.This is only available to those living in the UK before the UK leaves the EU.
-Employees will need to provide evidence of this when making their applications, so starting sooner rather than later may assist.
+The EU Settlement Scheme is available to those who are living in the UK before 31 December 2020, and the deadline for applying is 30 June 2021.
+Employees will need to provide evidence of their UK residence when making their applications, so starting sooner rather than later may assist.

 What should we do now?

 Encourage any EEA and Swiss employees to apply for the EU Settlement Scheme as soon as possible.
-Having documentation demonstrating their Settled Status may assist when travelling in and out of the UK after Brexit and proving that they have the right to work in the UK.
+Having documentation demonstrating their status may assist when travelling in and out of the UK after Brexit and proving that they have the right to work in the UK.

 Prudent employers will check employees’ nationality and immigration status, so you should ensure their records are up to date.